MingweiSamuel/Riven/README.md

 is `None`, this indicates that the request completed successfully but no data was returned.
 This happens if a summoner (by name) or match (by id) doesn't exist.

+### Semantic Versioning

+This package follows semantic versioning to an extent.
+However, the Riot API itself changes often and does not follow semantic versioning, which makes things difficult.
+Out-of-date versions will slowly partially cease to work due to this.

+When the API changes, this may result in breaking changes in the `models` module, `endpoints` module, and some of the `consts` module.
+"Handle accessors" may be removed from `RiotApi` if the corresponding endpoint is removed from the Riot API.
+These changes will increment the **MINOR** version.

+Parts of Riven that do not depend on Riot API changes do follow semantic versioning.

 ### Additional Info

 Feel free to [make an issue](https://github.com/MingweiSamuel/Riven/issues/new)